Insider’s guide to Les Halles Paul Bocuse and Beyond

 Maison Giraudet: Quenelles, soup bar, sauces, and more

-You’ll see this Lyonnais staple on the menu of almost every good Bouchon in town, but if you love quenelles – light and airy fish dumplings almost like soufflés swimming in gorgeous creamy sauce – you will love Maison Giraudet is the place to go.
+You’ll see this Lyonnais staple on the menu of almost every good Bouchon in town, but if you love quenelles – light and airy fish dumplings almost like soufflés swimming in gorgeous creamy sauce – you will love Maison Giraudet is the place to go, in les Halles or close to place Bellecour.
 This downtown soup bar is the perfect place to have a light lunch and experiment with great quality quenelles and other local products.
 Here, they have quenelles that go beyond the traditional Pike dumpling with crayfish sauce and experiment with new ingredients such as scallops, comté cheese, or porcini mushrooms…

 Maison Pignol: Lyon’s most prestigious caterer